eigerco/move-mutation-tools/README.md

 $ RUSTFLAGS="--cfg tokio_unstable" cargo install --git https://github.com/eigerco/move-spec-testing.git --locked move-mutation-test
 ```

+Note: we don't recommend using the `debug` build since this tool is very resource-intensive.
+For any development purposes, we recommend using the `release` mode only.

 That will install the tools into `~/.cargo/bin` directory (at least on MacOS and Linux).
 Ensure to have this path in your `PATH` environment.
 This step can be done with the below command.
 ```bash